-Comets are categorised into different types, based on their orbital period, which will determines where they reside.
+Comets are categorised into different types, based on their orbital period which determines where they mostly reside.
 There are short period comets which have periods less than 200 years and long period comets which have periods of 200 to several thousand years that take them out into the far reaches of the Solar System and beyond.
 There are also parabolic and hyperbolic comets which, by definition of the shape of the open orbits, are non-periodic comets that will orbit the Sun once and never come back as they have enough excess velocity (hyperbolic higher than parabolic) to escape the Sun’s gravitational pull and will be slingshot out of the Solar System.

-The short period comets are categorised into different types: Encke-type comets which have periods of around 3.3 years (based on the type example of comet 2P/Encke); main belt comets (if any, and which are not active asteroids) with periods of around 3 to 6 years; Jupiter Family comets which have periods of less than 20 years and named because their orbits are determined by the gravitational influence of Jupiter – these tend to have low orbital inclinations so are also known as ecliptic comets; and Halley-type comets which have periods of 20 to 200 years (the type example being 1P/Halley) and have a much larger range of orbital inclinations so also form part of the group of near-isotropic comets.
+The short period comets are categorised into different types: Encke-type comets which have periods of around 3.3 years (based on the type example of comet 2P/Encke); main belt comets (if any, and which are not active asteroids) with periods of around 3 to 6 years; Jupiter Family comets which have periods of less than 20 years and named because their orbits are determined by the gravitational influence of Jupiter.
+These tend to have low orbital inclinations so are also known as ecliptic comets; and Halley-type comets which have periods of 20 to 200 years (the type example being 1P/Halley) and have a much larger range of orbital inclinations so also form part of the group of near-isotropic comets.

 Short period comets are thought to be sourced from the reservoir of icy Trans-Neptunian Objects (TNOs) that reside beyond the orbit of Neptune (30 AU) in the Scattered Disc in unstable orbits that allow them to be perturbed by the giant planets and forced inwards towards the Sun, where they become active comets.

 Long-period comets are thought to be sourced from the Oort Cloud, a diffusely-populated sphere of icy objects theorised to exist beyond the edge of the Solar System which can be perturbed by massive objects outside the Solar System.
 The inner part of the Oort Cloud known as the Hills Cloud is thought to be a densely-populated ring of icy objects that feeds the outer spherical cloud and which together feed long-period comets into the Solar System.
-Comets perturbed from the spherical cloud can have (almost) any inclination with respect to Earth’s orbital plane (hence known as near-isotropic comets) and can orbit in either direction – either prograde like Earth, or retrograde which is effectively a result of the extent of the inclination angle.
+Comets perturbed from the spherical cloud can have (almost) any inclination with respect to Earth’s orbital plane (hence known as near-isotropic comets) and can orbit in either direction—either prograde like Earth, or retrograde which is effectively a result of the extent of the inclination angle.

 One well-known example of a long-period comet is C/1995 O1 (Hale-Bopp) which has an orbital period of 2,530 years and reappeared as a bright naked eye comet in 1997.

-A well-known near-parabolic comet is C/1910 A1, the so-called Great Daylight Comet of 1910 – this is the comet which stole the limelight from the return of the short period Halley’s Comet whose apparition was due three months later – and which together inspired the first comet disaster movie, the 1916 silent film The End Of The World.
+A well-known near-parabolic comet is C/1910 A1, the so-called Great Daylight Comet of 1910.
+This is the comet which stole the limelight from the return of the short period Halley’s Comet whose apparition was due three months later (and which together inspired the first comet disaster movie, the 1916 silent film The End Of The World).